cap-js/attachments/README.md

 For a quick setup with in-memory storage:

-- The plugin is self-configuring as described in [Package Setup].
+- The plugin is self-configuring as described in [Package Setup](#package-setup).
 To enable attachments, simply add the plugin package to your project:
 ```sh
  npm add @cap-js/attachments
  ```